It’s that time of the year again with coursework due and weeks going by so fast, exams season is approaching already!

 Practice, practice, practice

 Practice on past papers.
 This is one of the most efficient ways to prepare for exams as, very often, your exam will mirror the question-types of previous papers.
-You should find these on Succeed and, if they are not available, ask your module coordinator about it.
+Ask your module coordinator more about this.

 Consider studying as a group